 The English language includes pronouns, such as she, it, or they.
 Pronouns are generic words that have little meaning on their own.
 If you hear a friend say, "She is beautiful," you know your friend is referring to a singular, feminine being or object, but with just the pronoun she, you don't know if the discussion concerns a woman, a cheetah, or an automobile.
-You cannot picture the she until you know the antecedent, which is the word that the pronoun refers to or replaces.
+You cannot picture the she until you know the antecedent, the word that this pronoun refers to or replaces.

 Third-Person Personal Pronouns he, him, his, himself